metatablecat/vmbridge/README.md

 # API

+`RBXScriptSignal CommandBarBridge.Injected`

+Event for detecting when CommandBarBridge has injected.

 `CommandBarBridge:Listen() -> ()`

 Only used for command bar injection.
 Do not call this within plugins as it may have unspecified behaviour.